 Form is supposed to cover the shape or structure of of the work; content its substance, meaning, ideas, or expressive effects.
 When the nineteenth-century music critic Eduard Hanslick declared, in an influential phrase, that music is ‘forms put into motion through sounds,’ he was suggesting that music’s real content lies in its form. — Richard Middleton, Form.
 Key Terms in Popular Music and Culture

 Cosma uses a unique classification scheme for organizing links to knowledge resources into over a hundred categories.
 1 It is a synthesis of a number of other schemes, including Dewey Decimal’s Generalities and the Library of Congress’s Genre/Form Headings among others.
-It is also structured around the Knowledge Cycle.
-One of the primary purposes of the scheme is to make hundreds of links per page seem reasonably accessible to typical users.
+2 One of the primary purposes of the scheme is to make hundreds of links per page seem reasonably accessible to typical users.

 Preface to “Knowledge Form”

 “Poesy therefore is an art of imitation, for so Aristotle termeth it in his word mimesis, that is to say, a representing, counterfeiting, or figuring forth — to speak metaphorically, a speaking picture; with this end, to teach and delight.” — Sir Philip Sidney The Defense of Poesy, English Essays: Sidney to Macaulay, The Harvard Classics (Bartlby.com)

 Teach or delight?
 Art or science?
 These are obsolete questions based upon artificial dichotomies.
 There can be some aspects of each one of these things, along with more than a hundred others, within any subject, discipline or resource (including, reflexively, within each one of these things, so there is a science of teaching, teaching about science, art about science, science about art etc.).